 I grew up in the 1960s.
 And TV was really becoming quite a thing by that time.
 We didn’t watch a lot of TV, but when we did?
 I loved every moment.

 So.
-TV had a way of soothing all of that.
+TV had a way of taking the edge off all of that.
 If nothing else, it was a distraction.
-It soothed.
-I think that comfort was the point, because most of the shows were wholesome and good-natured.
+It was a nice break from it all.
+I think that was the point, because most of the shows were wholesome and good-natured.

-Sitcoms gave us humor that was mostly rooted in domestic life and workplace absurdities.
+Sitcoms gave us humor rooted mostly in domestic life.
+Some of them were set in the workplace and were full of absurdities.
 The Dick Van Dyke Show.
 The Lucy Show.
 The Mary Tyler Moore.
 And so many more.

 “””””””